 If you were an America Reads tutor last year and completed an orientation and extended training session, you are not required to attend additional training sessions unless you choose to do so.
 You are, however, encouraged to participate in the reflection sessions held later in the semester.

-In order to be paid for time spent in the initial orientation session, extended training sessions, time sheets must be submitted to the Office of Financial Aid for signature.
-A student may begin working before all the paperwork has been completed if he/she has been authorized by the Student Employment Coordinator, but cannot receive any paychecks until all paperwork has been completed.
+In order to be paid for time spent in the initial orientation session, extended training sessions, time sheets must be submitted in Workday.
 Money earned as an America Reads or America Counts tutor counts towards your authorized term-time Work-Study earning eligibility.
-Any questions regarding the application process should be addressed to the Office of Financial Aid, B-5 Converse Hall, extension 2781 (on campus).

 Your Responsibilities as a Tutor

 Please remember that while working in the community, you are representing Amherst College.
 The agency or school you work for is relying upon you.
 You are serving the community's children, and your work is very important.
 Do not consider becoming an America Reads or America Counts tutor unless you are willing to commit yourself to the program, its goals and the children or adults you are serving.
-In your role as a tutor, you will gain valuable experience, perform a valuable service to the community and help a child or adult learn to read, or help a child learn math skills.
-You are still subject to the same guidelines and rules you would be if you were working on campus.
+Remember that you will be subject to the same guidelines and rules you would be if you were working on campus.